 To evaluate its market position, UC compares its faculty salaries with eight peer institutions.
 Due to State budget cuts during the early 2000s, UC's average faculty salaries declined from parity with these comparators to a 9.6% lag by 2006-07.
 In 2007-08, the University instituted a four-year plan to eliminate the lag and return faculty salaries to market levels, and after one year of the plan, the faculty salary gap was reduced to 7.1%.
-However, the State's ongoing fiscal crisis delayed continuation of this plan, and the gap widened to 11.2% in 2012-13.
+However, the State's ongoing fiscal crisis delayed continuation of this plan, and the gap widened to 12% in 2013-14.

-While the merit and promotion system for academic employees has been maintained, estimated at an incremental annual cost of about \$30 million, the University is deeply concerned about the effects of the salary lag on faculty retention, particularly for UC's promising junior faculty who often are supporting young families in a high-cost environment.
-A national economic recovery is likely to have daunting repercussions on recruitment and retention of high-performing faculty for UC.
+While the merit and promotion system for academic employees has been maintained, estimated at an incremental annual cost of about \$32 million, the University is deeply concerned about the effects of the salary lag on faculty retention, particularly for UC's promising junior faculty who often are supporting young families in a high-cost environment.
+The national economic recovery is likely to have daunting repercussions on recruitment and retention of high-performing faculty for UC.
 As endowments at private institutions recoup their losses and other states stabilize funding for public institutions, it is expected that those institutions will rapidly move to restore academic programs by recruiting faculty away from other universities.
 UC already finds itself struggling to retain its own high-quality faculty.
-Additionally, recruitment of new faculty, which has been significantly slowed due to the fiscal crisis, remains a concern.
-For the past two years, more faculty separated from the University than were hired.
-Salary lags create major challenges in attracting the best faculty candidates and there is a reputational cost associated with an inability to adequately compensate the faculty.
+Additionally, recruitment of new faculty, which significantly slowed due to the recent fiscal crisis, remains a concern.
+In 2010-11 and 2011-12, more faculty separated from the University than were hired.
+Salary lags create challenges in attracting the best faculty candidates and there is a reputational cost associated with an inability to adequately compensate faculty.